chrisminnick/pace/README.md

 # PACE (Prompt-Augmented Coding Environment)

-PACE is an innovative code editor that combines the power of CodeMirror with AI-driven prompt templates.
-It allows developers to create custom prompt templates and apply them to selected code snippets, enhancing productivity through AI assistance.
+PACE is a code editor that combines the power of CodeMirror with AI-driven prompt templates.
+It allows developers to create custom prompt templates and apply them to selected code snippets.

+## About This Project

+PACE was created by Chris Minnick as a demo project for his book, "A Developer's Guide to Integrating Generative AI into Applications" (Wiley Publishing, 2026, ISBN: 9781394373130).

 ## Features